ble-multimeter/multimeter/README.md

 interface in the protocol package, so other BLE multimeters can be added as drivers without touching the transport, recording, or UI (a later phase).

+## Supported meters & protocols

+The app targets the UT60BT, but the protocol package ships drivers for a range of UNI-T and generic Bluetooth multimeters (Aneng / BSIDE / ZOYI, Owon, Voltcraft, AICARE).
+See the **[hardware support list](docs/HARDWARE.md)** for every model and its verification state, and **[docs/protocols/](docs/protocols/README.md)** for a per-driver protocol spec.

 ## Packages

 The app is a thin shell over framework-agnostic packages, so you can build your own